Emergency position-indicating radio beacon

-An emergency position-indicating radiobeacon (EPIRB) is a type of emergency locator beacon for commercial and recreational boats; it is a portable, battery-powered radio transmitter used in emergencies to locate boaters in distress and in need of immediate rescue.
+An emergency position-indicating radio beacon (EPIRB) is a type of emergency locator beacon for commercial and recreational boats; it is a portable, battery-powered radio transmitter used in emergencies to locate boaters in distress and in need of immediate rescue.
 In the event of an emergency, such as a ship sinking or medical emergency onboard, the transmitter is activated and transmits a continuous 406 MHz distress radio signal, which is used by search-and-rescue teams to quickly locate the emergency and render aid.

 The distress signal is detected by satellites operated by an international consortium of rescue services, COSPAS-SARSAT, which can detect emergency beacons anywhere on Earth transmitting on the distress frequency of 406 MHz.
 The satellites calculate the position or utilize the GPS coordinates of the beacon and quickly pass the information to the appropriate local first responder organization, which performs the search and rescue.
 As the search and rescue team approach the search areas, they use direction finding (DF) equipment to locate the beacon using the 121.5 MHz homing signal, or in newer EPIRBs, the automatic identification system (AIS) location signal.
 The basic purpose of this system is to help rescuers find survivors within the so-called "golden day" (the first 24 hours following a traumatic event) during which the majority of survivors can usually be saved.

 The feature distinguishing a modern EPIRB, often called GPIRB, from other types of emergency beacon is that it contains a GPS receiver and broadcasts its position, usually accurate within 100 m, to facilitate location.
 Previous emergency beacons without a GPS can only be localized to within 2 km by the COSPAS satellites and rescuers relied heavily upon the 121.5 MHz homing signal to pin-point the beacons location as they arrived on scene.